exilaus/LEDRGB/README.md

 Hw schema from :  mitchtech.net/raspberry-pi-pwm-rgb-led-strip/

-after compile launch it in back ground and recall it with kill signal usr1 it read/execute LEDRGB.INI information.
+After compile launch it in back ground and recall it with kill signal usr1 it read/execute LEDRGB.INI information.

-LEDRGB.INI is composed by 5 text line, example:
+LEDRGB.INI is composed from 5 text line, example:

 ```
 0